NOUIY/aws-cdk-guide/v2/usage-data.md

 ## What is CDK usage data reporting?<a name="usage-data-intro"></a>

-AWS Cloud Development Kit \(AWS CDK\) applications are configured to collect and report on usage data to gain insight into how the AWS CDK is being used\.
+AWS Cloud Development Kit (AWS CDK) applications are configured to collect and report on usage data to gain insight into how the AWS CDK is being used.
 The CDK team uses this data to do the following:
-+ **Communicate with customers** – Identify stacks using a construct with known security or reliability issues and send out communication on customer\-impacting topics\.
++ **Communicate with customers** – Identify stacks using a construct with known security or reliability issues and send out communication on customer-impacting topics.
-+ **Inform CDK development** – Gain insight on CDK usage to better inform CDK development\.
++ **Inform CDK development** – Gain insight on CDK usage to better inform CDK development.
-+ **Investigate CDK issues** – When bugs are reported, usage data provides valuable insight to the CDK team when troubleshooting\.
++ **Investigate CDK issues** – When bugs are reported, usage data provides valuable insight to the CDK team when troubleshooting.

 ## What usage data is collected?<a name="usage-data-categories"></a>